-- The pay remit approval process must be applied to the staff costs of public bodies whose expenditure scores against the Northern Ireland DEL, including all Northern Ireland Civil Service (NICS) departments, agencies, Non-Departmental Public Bodies (NDPBs) and other public bodies. - 4.
-The pay remit process applies to all staff in such organisations irrespective of seniority.
+3. The pay remit approval process must be applied to the staff costs of public bodies whose expenditure scores against the Northern Ireland DEL, including all Northern Ireland Civil Service (NICS) departments1, agencies, Non-Departmental Public Bodies (NDPBs) and other relevant Arm's Length Bodies.

+4. The pay remit process applies to all staff in such organisations irrespective of seniority.
 When staff working within the same organisation are subject to different pay agreements or pay determination processes, a separate pay remit pro forma and business case template must be submitted for each group.
-For example, within the NICS the pay award for staff below SCS is determined separately from that for the SCS.
+For example,